MadhuriTugave/Resume-Builder/README.md

 # Resume-Builder
 Introducing Resume Builder, the ultimate React application that empowers you to craft eye-catching resumes like never before.
 You can easily customise your resume with Resume Builder's user-friendly interface to highlight your unique skills and professional experience.

-Stand out from the crowd and make a lasting impression with Resume Builder, the perfect tool to land your dream job.
 Start building your future today!

 just select template - Fill in the details and Your resume is ready to preview and download.